sagemath/sagewiki_to_gh-2022-10-10/days94.md

  * Pablo Angulo - "Pytorch, a machine learning framework, and Pyro, a universal probabilistic programming language on top of Pytorch" (subtitle: do they fit in Sage?).
  * Vit Tucek: - " how Sage is helping me with my research"
  * Sebastian Oehms - "Cubic braid groups"
- * Peleg Michaeli - "Symbolic random variables"
+ * Peleg Michaeli - "Symbolic discrete random variables"
  * Thierry Monteil - "the various representations of real and complex numbers"